ARRA Basics

 What is Meaningful Use (MU)?

 "Meaningful use" basically refers to how extensively a certified EHR is used by a particular provider.
-You could, for example, have a certified EHR but choose not to use some of the system’s features and thus not make "meaningful use" of the system.
-The Centers for Medicare and Medicaid Services (CMS) is responsible for defining the term meaningful use, and they will do so in 3 stages.
-Stage 1, which takes effect in 2011, contains 25 MU objectives/measures: 15 are considered "core objectives" and are required.
-Of the remaining 10 "menu set objectives," each Eligible Provider (EP) must choose 5 in order to be eligible for stimulus payments (for a total of 20 MU objectives overall).
-Stages 2 and 3 will take effect in coming years and will expand upon the Stage 1 criteria.
+The Centers for Medicare and Medicaid Services (CMS) is responsible for defining the term Meaningful Use, and they are doing so in 3 stages.
+Stage 1, which took effect in 2011, contains 24 MU objectives/measures (it used to contain 25, but the requirements have recently been revised): 14 are considered "core objectives" and are required.
+Of the remaining 10 "menu set objectives," each Eligible Provider (EP) must meet 5 in order to avoid payment adjustments (for a total of 19 MU objectives overall).
+Stage 2 took effect at the start of 2014 and builds on Stage 1.
+In Stage 2, there are 17 required core objectives and 6 menu set objectives, from which each provider must choose 3 in order to come up with a total of 20 overall.
+Stage 3 will take effect in 2016, at the earliest.
+To meet Meaningful Use, a provider must meet every individual objective in whichever Stage he or she is currently in; if you fail even a single measure, then you do not meet Meaningful Use.